garycheung13/garycheung13-hugo-portfolio/content/projects/mcommunity.md

 Our first research deliverable was an interaction map, where we mapped out interaction flows of the main functions (person lookup & contact information editing) of the current beta release of the MCommunity platform.

+{{< figure src="/images/project-images/mcomm-map.jpg" title="The digital version of our affinity map, used to group our interview data." >}}

 {{% caseStudyHeader %}} User Interviews {{% /caseStudyHeader %}}

 With the help of our client, we conducted five interviews with five MCommunity users with different roles in the university, such as students and administrators to learn more about MCommunity’s user needs.